Tips for Practicing

 In order to get the most out of the time you spend practicing, make sure you go about it properly.
 Don't spend time and energy acquiring weird habits that are going to be a pain unlearning at a later time.

 I cannot promise you any results.
 But I do know that applying the following tips and tricks has helped me significantly.
 Some of them are old chestnuts that music teachers have been preaching for centuries.
 Maybe you're the same as me, and need to be reminded of them constantly.
+(Yes, following my own advice has been and continues to be a constant struggle!)

 Hands Clean